The Kick Velocity Distribution of Isolated Neutron Stars: Comparison

 In order to compare our results to the velocity distributions found by \citet{Hobbs_2005}, \citet{Verbunt_2017} and \citet{Igoshev_2020}, we plot the histograms of inferred velocities of the young pulsars in their samples (i.e., for $\tau_{\text{c}}\leq3$ Myr as well as $\tau_{\text{c}}\leq10$ Myr) following our methodology described in Section \ref{sec2} (cf.\ Figure \ref{fig1}).
 In panels A, B, and C of Figure \ref{fig3} we overplot these histograms with the distributions inferred by the respective previous analyses; the histograms for the samples of \citet{Igoshev_2020} and \citet{Verbunt_2017} resemble their bimodal distributions while the \citet{Hobbs_2005} data do not match their Maxwellian because of the Jacobian error.
 That is, for the Igoshev sample there appears to be a bimodality for $\tau_{\text{c}}\leq3$ Myr and for the Verbunt sample there seems to be a bimodality for both age ranges \citep[as also found by][]{Disberg_2025}.
 In Appendix \ref{appD} we show that we can reproduce their double-Maxwellian fits, defined as

-where $p_{\text{M}}(v\text{ }|\text{ }\sigma)$ is a Maxwellian distribution (Equation \ref{eq7}), by applying our methodology to their pulsar velocity sample.
+where $p_{_{\text{M}}}(v\text{ }|\text{ }\sigma)$ is a Maxwellian distribution (Equation \ref{eq7}), by applying our methodology to their pulsar velocity sample.
 For the Hobbs sample, we use the Galactic coordinates and proper motions listed in their Table 2 and assume LSR isotropy (Equation \ref{eq4}) as opposed to GC isotropy (Equation \ref{eq3}).
 We are therefore more confident in these velocity estimates than in the ones shown in Figure \ref{fig2}, and they follow a log-normal distribution well-described by our fiducial kick distribution.

 In panel D of Figure \ref{fig3}, we show CDFs of the present-day velocity distributions of these pulsar samples, for $\tau_{\text{c}}\leq10$ Myr.
 We estimate the $95\%$ confidence intervals by bootstrapping the distributions, similarly to our main results shown in Figure \ref{fig1}.
 We also show our fiducial kick distribution as well as our fit for $\tau_{\text{c}}\leq40$ Myr, both of which are encompassed by all three confidence intervals.
 We therefore argue that (1) correcting the results of \citet{Hobbs_2005} for the logarithmic bin sizes reconciles them with the results of \citet{Verbunt_2017} and \citet{Igoshev_2020}, and (2) our fiducial kick distribution is compatible with all of these NS kicks analyses.
 Nevertheless, we do note that for larger sample sizes we expect the confidence regions of velocity distributions based on DM distances to be slightly below our kick distribution (as shown in Figures \ref{fig1}).
-Moreover, despite the fact that there are good reasons why the kick distribution may be bimodal \citep[see][and references therein]{Willcox_2021, Disberg_2025, Valli_2025}, the bimodality found by \citet{Verbunt_2017} and \citet{Igoshev_2020} is not statistically significant: the distributions are well described by our unimodal log-normal fiducial kick distribution.
-The bimodality is therefore likely a result of low-number statistics (e.g., the knee in the median CDF of the \citet{Verbunt_2017} is no longer apparent in the bootstrapped 95\% CDF confidence interval for the same sample).